 Alexandre Muller vs. Rinky Hijikata: Prediction and Match Betting Odds | Zhuhai Championships

-In the Round of 32 of the Zhuhai Championships on Wednesday, Rinky Hijikata (ranked No. 72) meets Alexandre Muller (No. 84).
+In the Round of 32 of the Zhuhai Championships on Thursday, Alexandre Muller (ranked No. 84) takes on Rinky Hijikata (No. 72).

+Hijikata is the favorite (-135) in this matchup, compared to the underdog Muller, who is +105.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!